“Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”

 “And of His fullness we have all received, and grace for grace.
 For the law was given through Moses, but grace and truth came through Jesus Christ” (John 1:16-17).

-Just when we feel that we cannot go on, the Lord provides His grace.
+When we feel that we cannot go on, the Lord provides His grace.

 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:16).